Knee Surgery & Rehabilitation

 Patients benefit from having the PCL reconstruction repeated to prevent further damage to the knee joint and increase their level of activity.
 Although we usually do not recommend in the majority of cases the return to very strenuous activities after revision surgery, most patients can return to an active lifestyle and improve their quality of life.
 The level of activity a patient can resume is dependent on the amount of arthritis, or joint damage, that exists; the condition of the two menisci; the condition of the other ligaments in the knee; and the postoperative recovery in terms of restoration of muscle strength, balance, coordination, and other factors.

 Revision PCL reconstruction is usually performed using the quadriceps tendon autograft in the majority of cases.
 The exceptions are patients with chronic multiple ligament ruptures in whom autograft tissues are not available or feasible to use for surgery.
-In these individuals, a patellar tendon or Achilles tendon allograft is indicated.
+In these individuals, an Achilles tendon allograft is indicated.
 Our surgeons are well experienced in using different tissues for revision surgery and have exceptional knowledge in understanding the indications for the various graft options.

 It is important to understand that the success rates for PCL revision surgery are somewhat lower than those for first-time PCL reconstruction.
 There are complicating factors such as weakness to the knee’s “secondary” or supporting tissues which can become stretched or over-worked over time, which are difficult to repair.
 The patient’s bone at the areas where the graft is attached on the tibia (shin bone) may be soft (called osteopenia) from arthritic damage or repeated injuries and this can effect the ability of the graft to fully incorporate and heal.
 In many patients, the meniscus has been previously removed and the loss of this important structure can also effect the overall stability that can be achieved through revision surgery.